HDR & More Immersive Sound Is Our Future

 Necessary Gear In A Dolby Vision Workflow

-With that disclaimer out of the way, here is the gear you’ll need:
+With that disclaimer out of the way, let’s talk about the gear you’ll need.

 Color Correction Software With Support For Dolby Vision

 The software and video I/O hardware must also process and output 444 RGB Full Range 12bit signals in either HD or UHD.
-Furthermore, the color correction software is where analysis of the HDR image takes place and where the metadata is produced, being sent to the CMU (over SDI) for mapping to SDR.
-The grading software also contains the Dolby ‘trim’ controls to fine tune SDR mapping on a frame by frame or shot by shot basis.
+Furthermore, the color correction software is where analysis of your HDR color graded images takes place and where the metadata is produced.
+The image and metadata are sent to the CMU (over SDI) for mapping to SDR.
+Your grading software also contains the Dolby ‘trim’ controls to fine tune SDR mapping on a frame by frame or shot by shot basis.
+So what is this CMU I keep mentioning?

 Dolby Content Mapping Unit (CMU)

-The Content Mapping Unit or CMU for short.
+The Content Mapping Unit or CMU for short is hardware [NAB 2018 update: It looks like software CMUs are on the way].
 The CMU is a 1RU rackmount computer that you must purchase from a Dolby Authorized System Integrator.
 This computer runs the CMU software, which is responsible for mapping HDR content to SDR.
-In other words, the CMU takes an incoming HDR signal and combines the metadata generated in the grading software and maps it to a chosen SDR target and outputs the mapped signal to a SDR reference monitor in real-time.
+In other words, the CMU takes an incoming HDR signal (that also contains the metadata generated in the grading software) and maps it to a chosen SDR target and outputs the mapped signal to a SDR reference monitor in real-time.

 Your color correction software communicates with the CMU via a standard Ethernet network, and the Dolby Vision metadata (generated by the color correction software) is embedded in the SDI signal.The CMU contains either one or two AJA Kona 3G I/O cards – one card for HD SDR workflows or two cards for UHD (quad 3G) workflows plus an NVIDIA GPU.